hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 * Implement positional parameters and variables in a bash script
 * Integrate for loops and variables

-## What is a variable?
+### What is a variable again?

-As a reminder from the previous lesson, "a **variable** is a character string to which we assign a value.
+As a reminder from the previous lesson, a **variable** is a character string to which we assign a value.
 The value assigned could be a number, text, filename, device, or any other type of data.
-A variable is nothing more than a pointer to the actual data.
-The shell enables you to create, assign, and delete variables.” ([Source](https://www.tutorialspoint.com/unix/unix-using-variables.htm))

 It is easy to identify a variable in any bash script as they will always have the $ in front of them.
 Here is our very cleverly named variable: `$Variable`

 ## Positional parameters are a special kind of variable